"I design learning experiences that help people slow down, reflect, and discover what they already know."

 This philosophy guides everything I create, from wine gatherings that build community to educational tools that support reflection.
 It's not about making things easier—it's about making them more human.

-My path to learning design began in the most unexpected place: a wine tasting room.
+My path began in the most unexpected place.
 There, I discovered that education isn't about transferring information—it's about creating experiences that change how people see themselves and the world around them.

-When I moved into formal education, I brought this philosophy with me.
-I realized that the same principles that made wine tastings transformative—creating safe spaces, honoring individual experience, building community around shared curiosity—were exactly what was missing from most learning environments.
+I brought my wine education philosophy to formal learning.
+The same principles that made wine tastings transformative—creating safe spaces, honoring individual experience, building community—were exactly what was missing from most learning environments.

-My personal projects evolved naturally from this understanding.
-Wine With Pete isn't just a wine club—it's a case study in designing learning experiences around community, curiosity, and human connection.
-PMBaseline isn't just a wellness app—it's about creating daily moments for people to reconnect with themselves and their own wisdom.
+My projects evolved naturally from this understanding.
+Wine With Pete is a case study in designing learning experiences around community and human connection.
+PMBaseline creates daily moments for people to reconnect with their own wisdom.

 My journey began in vineyards and tasting rooms, where I learned the art of creating meaningful experiences through hospitality, education, and community building.